gogcom/galaxy-ue-oss-plugin/README.md

  Please contact your GOG.com tech representative for more info on how to obtain **ClientID** and **ClientSecret**

 # Logging in:
+In order to use all functionality user must be signed in GOG Galaxy Client after which game must be authorized using one of the above methods:

 - Using C++, IOnlineIdentity::Login() method is provided:

 ```